FredrikPD/Multi-Source-RAG-API/README.md

 ## Evaluation

-Retrieval quality was assessed using 18 custom questions created from the sample documents in `eval/documents`.
+Retrieval quality was evaluated using 18 custom questions created from the sample documents in `eval/documents`.
 Each question was run through the actual system so that embeddings, vector search, and chunk retrieval behaved exactly as they do in real usage.
 For every question, the returned chunks were manually inspected, and the chunks that best answered the question were selected as the ground truth.
 These chunk IDs were then paired with the corresponding cases in `eval/cases.js`, forming a labeled set used to compute precision, recall, F1, and accuracy.

 **Reproducibility note:** the exact results cannot be reproduced now because the SQLite database was cleaned during development, which caused chunk IDs to change.
 The evaluation logic remains valid, but the specific ground-truth chunk IDs represent the database state at the time of evaluation.